seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_models_and_msgs.md

 }
 ```

-We need to update active TimeEntry on each second so the user see the current time.
+We need to update the active TimeEntry each second so the user see the current time.
 When the user clicks the button "Stop", the current time will be saved to the active TimeEntry field `stopped`.

 While the user is editing the TimeEntry duration, `stopped` is automatically recomputed.
 When editing is done, `Msg::SaveTimeEntryStopped` is fired.
 The user can edit the duration and `stopped` time only when the TimeEntry is inactive.

-`timer_handle` is a "pointer" to a timer that fires `Msg::OnSecondTick` on each second - it's a `Msg` [Stream](https://docs.rs/futures/0.3.5/futures/stream/trait.Stream.html).
+`timer_handle` is a "pointer" to a timer that fires `Msg::OnSecondTick` each second - it's a `Msg` [Stream](https://docs.rs/futures/0.3.5/futures/stream/trait.Stream.html).
 The timer is disabled and removed when `timer_handle` is [dropped](https://doc.rust-lang.org/std/ops/trait.Drop.html). `StreamHandle` is imported by `seed::prelude::*`.

 ---